Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 )

-Now, you can see, records in gallery are filtered for Category Technology.
+Now, you can see that the records in the gallery are filtered to show only the Technology category.

 Filter(